duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 ## Install the necessary software

 1. `sudo apt -y install mariadb-server git nano curl build-essential nginx`
-    - Mariadb for the database, other SQL like databases such as mySQL will not work
+    - mariadb for the database, other SQL like databases such as mySQL will not work
     - Git allows us to clone the bot and stay up to date with the main instance
     - Nano is a text editor that will allow us to edit files
-    - Curl is required for certain installation scripts, this sould already be installed
+    - Curl is required for certain installation scripts, this should already be installed
     - build-essential is required for building the bot
     - Nginx for the webserver, this will allow us to serve web files for the dashboard, which is where the config is edited/built